sillevl/course-software-engineering/POODR/designing_classes_with_a_single_response.md

 ## Creating Classes That have a Single Responsibility

+A class should do the smallest possible useful thing.
+That is, it should have a single responsibility.

 ### An Example Application: Bicycles and Gears

+Bicycles are wonderfully efficient machines.
+They use gears to provide humans with a mechanical advantage.
+When riding a bike you can use different gears, small ones to creep up hills, and big ones to  get back down.
+Gears work by changing how far a bike travels each time your feet complete one circle with the pedals.

+The terms of _small_ and _big_ are not very precise.
+To compare different gears, bicyclists use the ratio of the numbers of their teeth.
+Those ratios can be calculated with this simple Ruby script:

 ```ruby
 chainring = 52                    # number of teeth